-- Have ice chips on hand to suck on.
+- Suck on ice chips.
 (Avoid hard candies if your mouth is bleeding.)

 - Rinse your mouth or brush your teeth with a soft toothbrush after eating.
-Rinse the toothbrush in warm water to soften the bristles even more.
+Rinse the toothbrush in hot water to soften the bristles even more.

-- Use soft foam mouth swabs or gauze wrapped around a Popsicle stick or tongue depressor to brush teeth if a soft toothbrush causes bleeding.
+- Use soft foam mouth swabs or gauze wrapped around a Popsicle stick or tongue depressor to clean teeth if a soft toothbrush causes bleeding.

 - Avoid store-bought mouthwash.
 See the section called “Mouth dryness” to learn how to make a gentle mouth rinse.

-- Eat foods that are soft and smooth in consistency and high in calories and protein.
-Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, are helpful because cold helps to control bleeding.
+- Eat foods that are soft, smooth, and high in calories and protein.
+Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, can help because cold helps to slow the bleeding.

-- Put hard foods, such as apples, pears, etc., in the blender.
+- Puree hard foods, such as apples, pears, etc., in the blender.

 - Avoid hot drinks, such as coffee and tea.
-Heat enlarges blood vessels and can worsen bleeding.
+Heat enlarges blood vessels and can make bleeding worse.

-- Apply cream or salve to lips to prevent dryness.
+- Put cream or salve on your lips to prevent dryness.

-- If you wear dentures, keep them out of your mouth, especially if they do not fit well.
+- If you wear dentures, keep them out of your mouth, especially if they don’t fit well.